chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

     :align: center
     :width: 400

 A two-dimensional block of gallium (initially in solid phase) is heated from its left wall at :math:`t = 0`.
-Its initial temperature is close to (but slightly smaller than) the melting point, and the temperature of the left wall is higher than the melting point.
+Its initial temperature is close to (but slightly smaller than) the melting point and the temperature of the left wall is higher than the melting point.
 Hence, the block starts melting from the left wall.
-In the melted zone, close the left wall, the buoyant force (natural convection) creates vortices inside the liquid.
+In the melted zone, close to the left wall, the buoyant force (natural convection) creates vortices inside the liquid.
 The corresponding parameter file is
 ``melting_cavity.prm``.

-The simulation parameters are selected according to the refernces [1, 2] to satisfy the desired conditions for dimensionless numbers
+The simulation parameters are selected according to the references [1, 2] to satisfy the desired conditions for dimensionless numbers
     .. math::
         \text{Ra} = \frac{\rho^2 \beta g (T_w - T_m) L^3}{k \mu} = 10^5